rossh2/department-library-code-sample/README.md

 Naturally, there are other implementations of splay trees available and there's no need in real life to hand-write an implementation of splay trees.
 However it's an opportunity to demonstrate some more algorithmic code to constrast with the structural code of a web application.

+The splay tree code is based off one of the larger programming assignments for our Data Structures class at Brandeis, which involved a console application backed by in-memory splay trees.

+## TODOs

+* Migrate the rest of BookSplayTreeServiceTest and LibraryServiceTest to Hamcrest matchers (since they're nicer than the JUnit ones but vanilla JUnit was required for the assignment this project was based on).
+* Add a React or other single-page-app frontend